chef/automate/components/automate-chef-io/content/docs/infra-server.md

     weight = 60
 +++

-Use Chef Automate to install Chef Infra Server either for a single-host installation that contains Chef Infra Server and Chef Automate, or for a standalone Chef Infra Server instance.
+Use Chef Automate to install Chef Infra Server either for a single-host installation that contains both Chef Infra Server and Chef Automate, or for a standalone Chef Infra Server instance.
 See the [Chef Infra Server documentation](https://docs.chef.io/server_overview/) for instructions and guidance on using and managing your Chef Infra Server.

 ## System Requirements and Prerequisites